zybee/ee579g7/README.md

 We will be designing each of the schemes, and study the performance of the system with each scheme and provide with an optimized solution.

+_Description about files:_

+_CClient_test_ : is for testing the connection between client and server for the centralized scheme

+_SServer_test_ : is for testing the connection between client and server for the centralized scheme

+_RS_Dist_Rx_ : This is the receiver code for the distributed scheme

+_RS_Dist_Tx_ : This is the transmitter code for the distributed scheme

+_Jammer_ : This is the code for the jammer nodes, that serve for external interference